yardnsm/.config/README.md

 ## Protecting Secrets

-I'm using `.gitattributes` filters to mask out sensitive data (This is taken from [rafi/.config](https://github.com/rafi/.config)).
+I'm using `.gitattributes` filters to mask out sensitive data (this is taken from [rafi/.config](https://github.com/rafi/.config)).

 After cloning this repository, you should setup the custom filters (the installer already does this